Guernsey Population: 65,605

 National holiday: Liberation Day, 9 May (1945)

-Legal system: customary legal system based on Norman customary law, and includes elements of the French Civil Code and English common law
+Legal system: customary legal system based on Norman customary law, and includes elements of the French civil code and English common law

 Suffrage: 16 years of age; universal